sllanes/netgear-enhanced-integration/README.md

 ### Option 1 - HACS (recommended!):

 1. In HACS, go to Integrations, and then click the orange '+' button in the lower right corner to add an integration.
-1. Search for "Hubitat" and install it.
+1. Search for "Netgear Enhanced" and install it.

 ### Option 2 - Manual: